andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 goals to 4.
 So next year the lads will be slugging it out in the First Division with hopes to be promoted back up with the big dogs.

-A last little denoument for this story, as I was doing some light research about the club I was delighted to see that a club legend on the pitch as well as a former manager is cognominated Leif Eriksen.
+A last little denoument for this story - as I was doing some light research about the club I was delighted to see that a club legend on the pitch as well as a former manager is cognominated Leif Eriksen.